joereynolds/the-check-republic/README.md

 The configuration file "config.lua" is optional but recommended.
 If not specified, check-republic will fall back to sensible(ish) defaults

+The `description` file is optional too.
+If present, it will display a description of the check when you list out all the checks

 ## Prerequisites